ChronoNewton/varFile/README.md

 ## ".var" File Purpose
-A ".var" file, is a file type, which use is to store all sorts of variable data/information, in a way that's both easily user accessible & modifible, and computer ready to interpret & use fastly for variable data/information.(note: i just wrote that partially for the rhythm of the words)
+A ".var" file, is a file type, which use is to store all sorts of variable data/information, in a way that's both easily user accessible & modifible, and computer ready to interpret for variable data/information.

 **_Note_**: A var is to be always treated with its own set of rules in-order to work properly.